Skip to main content

 Can I Sue a 911 Dispatcher?

-However, if you can show that they were grossly negligent, acted willfully or wantonly, or hurt you intentionally, they lose their immunity and you may be able to recover.
-That would depend on the state you were in.
+But if you can show that they were grossly negligent, acted willfully or wantonly, or hurt you intentionally, they lose their immunity.
+You may be able to recover, depending on which state you were in.

 Cases against 911 dispatchers are hard to win.
-If you are considering a lawsuit, you may wish to consult an experienced personal injury attorney.
-Act quickly, so that the recordings of your emergency calls and other possible evidence are not lost.
+If you're considering a lawsuit, you may wish to consult an experienced personal injury attorney.
+Act quickly so that the recordings of your emergency calls and other possible evidence are not lost.

 History of 911 Services

-In 1967, a Presidential Commission recommended that there be a single phone number used nationwide to report emergencies of all sorts.
+In 1967, a Presidential Commission recommended a single nationwide phone number to report emergencies of all sorts.
 That became 911.
 On February 16, 1968, State Rep. Rankin Fite reportedly made the first 911 call in Haleyville, Alabama.

-Times have greatly changed.
-Emergency services, which include, among others, the fire department, police department, and county sheriff, have had to adapt to cell phones, text messages, and internet calls.
-They have also developed the ability to provide services to the hearing and visually impaired.
-Now the technology exists to enable dispatchers, even with the most limited information, to locate most callers and send first responders in times of need.
+Times have changed greatly since.
+Emergency services, which include, among others, the fire department, city police department, and county sheriff, have had to adapt to cell phones, text messages, and internet calls.
+They're now also able to provide services to the hearing and visually impaired.
+Now, the technology exists to enable dispatchers, even with the most limited information, to locate most callers and send first responders in times of need.

 But sometimes they make mistakes.
 And the results can be horrifying.